mel-edo/mel-edo/README.md

 💻 **Projects in progress**

-· Voice assistant CLI
+· Voice assistant for linux

-· Jetpack compose fintech app
+· Fintech app using jetpack compose

-· Hyprland rice sing quickshell
+· Hyprland rice using quickshell

 · Chip8 emulator using rust